 Travelers coming to a Schengen zone country for less than 90 days for business, transit or tourism purposes will be required to complete a Croatia ETIAS Visa Waiver Application online.
 Applicants will need to fill in personal and passport information, as well as answer questions related to security, health, and their travel plans.
 All the data provided will then be checked against various security databases to pre-screen travelers to the Schengen Area.

-The Croatia ETIAS visa requirements will involve having a valid passport from an eligible country, as well as a valid credit or debit card to pay the European visa waiver fee.
-A current email address will also be required, as the visa will be sent to the applicant’s inbox.
-The ETIAS for Croatia online visa will be valid for a total of 3 years within the Schengen zone and allows for multiple-entry stays of up to 90 days in member states.
+The Croatia ETIAS requirements will involve having a valid passport from an eligible country, as well as a valid credit or debit card to pay the European visa waiver fee.
+A current email address will also be required, as the authorization will be sent to the applicant’s inbox.
+The ETIAS for Croatia will be valid for a total of 3 years within the Schengen zone and allows for multiple-entry stays of up to 90 days in member states.

 Is Croatia a Schengen Country?